 Look To Fashion

 You might think coral pink would be a tough color to pull off, but it looks right at home paired with a pale cream brick.
-A pinkish-orange is a good companion for any neutral siding color — witness the recent fall fashion trend of salmon paired with olive green.
+Photographer and licensed contractor Brittany Bailey loves unique front door colors, which is why she photographed this pinkish-orange door, which is a good companion for any neutral siding color — witness the recent fall fashion trend of salmon paired with olive green.
 (If it looks good on you, chances are it’ll look good on your house!)